Is the United States a Republic or a Democracy?

 Above we explained why America is a “Mixed” Constitutional Federal Republic with a Strong Democratic tradition.
 Below we will examine each aspect on its own accord and look at a few more terms.
 From here forward its only about reinforcing what we have already covered above.

 When speaking of the power source of government specifically, “The United States of America is a Republic,” where elected officials vote for laws, not a Direct Democracy, where citizens vote for laws directly.
-This truism is often used to imply a political party or style is best, but that is simply a matter of opinion.
+This truism is often used to imply a political party or style is best, but that is simply a matter of opinion (even Plato’s warnings of the dangers of pure Democracy are “opinion” technically speaking, if I say that as an admirer of Plato, you can imagine what I think of some politician trying to conflate the modern U.S. party’s with their namesakes).

-The following questions and answers will help clarify America’s political system:
+The following questions and answers will help clarify America’s political system and form of government:

 - Is America a Democracy?
 America has many democratic traditions, but the basic agreed on government style is a Constitutional Federal Republic.
 That is a very democratic type of Republic, sometimes called a Representative Democracy.